code4sac/housing-data-hub/data-browser/renters-and-owners/_posts/2014-02-01-owners-renters-over-time.md

 #Update from here: http://factfinder.census.gov/bkmk/table/1.0/en/ACS/15_5YR/B25036/1600000US0664000
 ---
 This chart shows the count of renter and owner-occupied units over time, starting with the Decennial census in 1970.
-The relative distribution of units has generally tracked around two-thirds renter-occupied, one-third owner.
+The percentage of renter occupied has been steadily increasing.
+In 2000 we see and almost even split between renter occupied and owner occupied.